How to Buy a House with Bad Credit in 2026: FHA & Manual Underwriting

 Whether your credit was destroyed by medical debt, a bitter divorce, or youthful mistakes with credit cards, there are three highly specific loopholes built into the 2026 mortgage system designed specifically to get you into a house.
 Here is the exact playbook to bypass the bank's strict credit algorithms.

-1. The FHA 500 Credit Score Loophole
+What Is the FHA 500 Credit Score Loophole?

 The Federal Housing Administration (FHA) was created specifically to insure risky borrowers.
 While a traditional bank demands a 620 minimum credit score, the FHA legally allows you to buy a house with a score as low as 500.